Vaginal birth and caesarean birth

-Our article on vaginal birth and caesarean birth can help you compare the two types of birth.
-And it’s worth knowing that women who’ve had a caesarean birth are usually physically able to try a vaginal birth after caesarean (VBAC) next time around.
+It’s also worth knowing that birthing mothers who’ve had a caesarean birth are usually physically able to try a vaginal birth after caesarean (VBAC) next time around.

-If you’re wondering about your options for giving birth, it’s always good to talk with your midwife or doctor about your health, your baby’s health and what might be best for you.
+If you’re wondering about your options for giving birth, it’s always good to talk with your midwife or doctor about your health, your baby’s health and the best options for you.

 Your due date

 A baby born after 37 weeks is described as ‘term’.
 A premature baby is one born before this – that is, at 36 weeks and 6 days or earlier.

 If you’re worried that you might be in labour but you’re not yet due to have your baby, call your midwife, doctor or hospital as soon as possible.

 If you’ve reached your due date and haven’t gone into labour yet, don’t worry.
 Very few babies are born on their actual due dates.
 If you haven’t had your baby by 41 weeks, you’ll have more frequent checks to make sure your baby is healthy.
 Your doctor or midwife will talk about options for when your baby is overdue.